Department: Natural Resources

 Minimum Education and Experience

-• Bachelor's degree in restoration ecology, natural resource management, park management, forestry, conservation biology, environmental science, or related field of study.
+• Bachelor’s degree in natural resources management, forestry, park management, conservation biology, restoration ecology, environmental science, or related field of study required.

 • Knowledge of, and/or experience in, conservation biology, restoration ecology, environmental science, hydrology, soil science, environmental laws and regulations, and/or environmental impact assessment principles and practices.

-• Illinois Pesticide Applicators License or ability to obtain within 12 months from date of hire.
+• Current Illinois Pesticide Applicator license or the ability to obtain within 3 months of employment.

 • Knowledge of central Illinois flora and fauna and/or Midwest ecosystems is preferred.